Soulsuke/ReNameRadically/README.md

 When renaming a file, if there already is one with the destination name, a numeric index will be appended before the file extension.

-It allows per-user configuration through a json file.
+It allows per-user configuration through a YAML file located in $HOME/.rnr.

 Tested on ruby version 2.3.1.